BIMI: Brand Indicators for Message Identification

 Common pitfalls

-- Publishing BIMI before reaching p=reject (or at least p=quarantine + pct=100).
+Publishing BIMI before reaching p=reject (or at least p=quarantine at enforcement).
 Receivers won't render the logo and you'll think it's broken.

-- Forgetting to renew the VMC.
-Once it expires, Gmail stops rendering the logo overnight.
+Forgetting to renew the VMC or CMC.
+Once it expires, Gmail and Yahoo stop rendering the logo overnight (and Apple Mail stops on VMC expiry).